 Once repairs have been completed or items have been replaced, your insurance company will pay any invoices on your behalf (except the deductible, which you will have already paid).
 Keep in mind you have two years from the date of loss to finalize your claim.

-BrokerLink tip: Filing an insurance claim for your business is different than filing a claim personally.
-Check out our step-by-step guide to filing a business claim here.
+BrokerLink tip: Filing an insurance claim for your business is different than filing a personal claim

 The foundation of insurance is based on good faith.
 Insurance policies are governed by special provisions called Statutory Conditions, which allows the insurer to void the contract in its entirety if these conditions are breached.
 Misrepresentation refers to providing false or misleading statement(s) or non-disclosure of material or important facts.
 This prevents the insurer from making informed decisions on whether or not they wish to accept a risk and if accepted, charge the appropriate rates.
 In addition, you are required to report a Material Change in Risk, which is something that was true at the time of the application, but conditions changed throughout the policy term.
 Failure to report changes to the insurance company may also result in a voided contract and denied claim.

 If you have questions about what insurance coverage you have in place, contact your BrokerLink broker today.
 They can help make sure your property, car and belongings are properly covered to their full value.
 Then you can rest easy knowing the things you value are protected.